acc-trainings/SpringBoot-OpenShift-Training/README.md

 e.
 Once changes is applied, commit the changes.

-# Jenkins console Build and Deploy
+# B. Jenkins console Build and Deploy

 * Go to https://jenkins-jenkins-ne-demo.apps.awsopenshift.ne-innovation.com/job/customer-api
 * Click “Scan Multibranch Pipeline Now”.
 This will scan any new branch created in GitHub Source code repo.